chisui/dakka/thesis/main.md

 Akka is an implementation of the Actor Model written in Scala for the Java Virtual Machine.
 Akka is not a straight implementation of the Actor Model.
 In some cases Akka deviates from the classic Actor Model, described above.
-All these change are made with care and make Akka more suited for realworld usecases.
+All these change are made with care and make Akka more suited for real world use cases.

 In Akka Actors are represented as classes that extend a common base class.
 When an Actor is created a new instance of the Actor's class is created.
-The Actor classs' constructor may require additional arguments.
+The Actor class' constructor may require additional arguments.
 Constructor arguments have to be supplied when an Actor is created.
-Actor classes have to provide an initial `receive` property which represents the Actors inital behavior.
+Actor classes have to provide an initial `receive` property which represents the Actors initial behavior.
 The type of the `receive` property is `PartialFunction[Any, Unit]` which means it's a possibly partial function that takes arguments of any type and returns a unit.
 An Actor class may have fields which represent internal state.
 In addition to fields they inherit the `become` method which provides a way to switch the behavior of the current Actor.
 Inside of its behavior the Actor has access to a reference to itself as well as to the sender of the currently handled message.